Gen711/Fall2015/labs/lab5.khmer.rst

     | jellyfish histo /dev/stdin -o trimmed.yes.normalize.histo

-> Open up a new terminal window using the buttons command-t
+> Open up a new terminal window using the buttons command-t.
+You should be entering the ``scp`` command on your local computer (not on AWS).

 ::

 	scp -i ~/Downloads/????.pem ubuntu@ec2-??-???-???-??.compute-1.amazonaws.com:$HOME/trimming/*histo ~/Downloads/

-> Now, on your MAC, find the files you just downloaded - for the zip files - double click and that should unzip them..
-Click on the `html` file, which will open up your browser.
-Look at the results.
-Try to figure out what each plot means.
+> Now, on your MAC, open up RStudio and plot.

 > OPEN RSTUDIO